RX 6500 XT vs RTX 30500

 - OS: Windows 10 Pro-64bit, 21H2 (November 2021 Update)

 You can see that the NVIDIA RTX 3050 is a far more powerful GPU than the AMD RX 6500 XT.
-AMD envisioned the RX 6500 XT as a replacement for older GTX 1060 or RX 580 graphics cards, but performance doesn’t promise even in 1080p.
+AMD envisioned the RX 6500 XT replacing older GTX 1060 or RX 580 graphics cards, but performance doesn’t promise even in 1080p.

-The graphics acronym with a 4-PCIe line, 4GB of video memory, and a 64-bit bus is undoubted of limited usability in the future, and the actual performance lags behind graphics cards a few years older.
+The graphics acronym with a 4-PCIe line, 4GB of video memory, and a 64-bit bus is undoubted of limited usability in the future.
+The actual performance lags behind graphics cards a few years older.
 Unfortunately, the shortcomings aren’t over.
 Support for AV1 decoding is also missing (a big drawback if you are streaming), and H.264 and H.265 encoding, which means limited usability in new games.

-If you need a gaming card, I think it’s better to buy an AMD Ryzen 5 5600G, which has all the usable graphics until a better time.
+If you need a gaming card, I think buying an AMD Ryzen 5 5600G is better, which has all the usable graphics until a better time.
 On the other hand, if you don’t want integrated graphics, get a used GTX 1060, RX 570, or RX 580 that will blow the new RX 6500 XT.